Join Randy Cramp in

 - alcohol and non-alcoholic beverages (premium alcoholic beverages available for an additional charge).

-Dennis had a group on this boat i 2018 and everyone raved about the trip.
-SO Randy's goinf to take another group in 2020.
+Dennis had a group on this boat in 2018 and everyone raved about the trip.
+So Randy’s going to take another group in 2020.
 Your Galapagos Liveaboard diving adventures will encompass everything from sharks to nudibranchs, and more.
 The islands are best known for amazing shark diving around Wolf and Darwin Islands.
 These small and remote islands are best reached by liveaboard vessels for divers.
 Your diving experience here will generally include Galapagos sharks, silky sharks and lots of schooling hammerheads being cleaned by king angelfish.
 Seeing marine turtles, schools of tuna, eagle rays, and sea lions is very common and seeing a whale shark is very possible from June through November.
 All the islands you travel to are amazing sites for underwater photography.

 Macro photographers will have their fill of sea horses, barnacle blennies, coral hawk fish, and many others.
 An abundance of rays are at many of the dive sites (including spotted rays, marble rays, golden rays and stingrays) along with sea lions, sea turtles, schools of grunts and snappers.
 The variety of life in these water is unlike any other place, with thick schools of the native brown stripped salema, snappers, groupers, Chevron barracuda and huge sea turtles.